virtual-labs/exp-gas-actuated-buchholz-dei/experiment/aim.md

-### To Study the gas actuated Buchholz relay for oil filled transformer.
+### To Study the over-current relay and the effect of PSM and TSM.